Stuffed steak. Need I say more…? Yes? Ok. Mexican Stuffed Skirt Steak. Are you drooling now?

 - Sauté the onion, peppers and tomato with the lime juice until soft.

-- Spread the onion, pepper and tomato mixture on top of the steak and roll tightly.
+- Spread the onion, pepper and tomato mixture on top of the steak, top with cheese and roll tightly.

 - Sear each side of the steak on a hot pan to seal the seam and get a crisp, colored outside.